luukasmakila/RateMySetup/README.md

 # RateMySetup

-# DB upgrade and S3 migration done, hosting the backend soon.

 App link: https://master.d3u4uo1e3a4x97.amplifyapp.com

 ### What is it?

-Web based application where users are able to post their gaming / work setups.
+Web based application where users are able to post pictures and descriptions of their gaming / work setups.
+Users are also able to rate other users setups by liking / disliking posts.

 ### How to test?